So, your wedding’s coming up and you need to know how to find a “good wedding DJ near me” who can keep your guests dancing throughout the night?

 We recommend booking ahead as soon as possible.
 On busy dates around Christmas and weekends during the summer wedding season, DJs tend to get booked up months (or even years!) in advance.

-The price of your DJ will depend on a number of factors.
+Wedding DJ prices will depend on a number of factors.
 DJs with more experience and expensive equipment will tend to charge more, and bookings during peak wedding season may also be slightly more expensive.

-These prices are based on thousands of quotes that DJs have provided to customers through the Encore platform; they are intended to give you an idea of starting prices, rather than a precise costing.
+These are average wedding DJ costs that are based on thousands of quotes that DJs have provided to customers through the Encore platform; they are intended to give you an idea of starting prices, rather than a precise costing but as always, we recommend that you contact one of our wedding-specific DJs to see what their cost would be for you.

 The easiest way to handle contracts and payment is to book through Encore.
 Our bookings process is very straightforward, and once you have confirmed a booking with your chosen DJ, contracts and payments will be handled painlessly and effortlessly by our secure payments system.